 Reducing human carbon footprint has become a major concern for many environmentally conscious individuals.
-There has been an increased awareness on the necessity to develop green practices as things seem more pressing than ever.
-Scientists have been able to clearly establish that our actions do impact the environment and that a change is very much needed if we are to ensure the future of our planet – and humanity as a whole.
+There has been an increased awareness of the necessity to develop green practices as things seem more pressing than ever.

 - Cook reasonable amounts of food and avoid preparing big portions that end up going to waste.

 - If there are leftovers encourage her not to waste them.
 They can even be used to prepare new dishes.

 - If you have installed a food composter, show her how to use it and explain the benefits.

 - Explain to her how she can use the various bins at her disposal – let her know why it is important to segregate different types of materials such as plastic, paper, and glass.
 Describe what recycling is and what it is intended for – once she has understood the logic behind it, she will be more open to practising it!